allegro/turnilo/docs/configuration.md

 # Configuring Turnilo

-It is easy to start using Turnilo with Druid by pointing it at your Druid cluster: `turnilo --druid druid.broker.host:8082` but to make the most of Turnilo you will want to configure it.
+It is easy to start using Turnilo with Druid by pointing it at your Druid cluster: `turnilo --druid broker_host:broker_port` Turnilo will automatically introspect your Druid cluster and figure out available datasets.

 Turnilo can be configured with a *config* YAML file.
 While you could write one from scratch it is recommended to let Turnilo give you a head start by using it to generate a config file for you using the default introspection.